Dental Health in Schools

 - Take a quick look in the mouth (usually under a minute) with a sterilized mouth mirror.

-- Issue a dental "report card" to each student.
+- Provide a dental "report card" to each student.

 - Follow-up on children who need urgent dental care.